-(formerly English Literature, 1900
+(formerly English Literature, 1900 -Present) 3 units

--Present)

-Prerequisite: Completion of ENGL 101.
 The concentration of this course is on the poetry, prose, and drama produced in England from 1750 to the present.
 Students are introduced to a diverse range of texts and authors, as well as to cultural movements that frame or contextualize the works selected for study.
 This survey is characterized by critical thinking, close textual reading, and analytic writing.
 (CSU, UC, AVC)